Top 5 2018 US Tax Return Changes

 Under the new law, the standard deduction for all taxpayers has increased from 1 January 2018.

-It is intended to significantly reduce the number of taxpayers who itemize their deductions.
+This is intended to significantly reduce the number of taxpayers who itemize their deductions.

 - State & Local taxes – the amount that you can claim for all state and local sales, income and property taxes may not exceed $10,000 ($5,000 for married filing separately)